 Update on Public Health Covid19 Coronavirus

-Given the current public health situation we regret to advise all NET Natter meetings are suspended until the situation is resolved.
+Given the current public health situation we regret to advise all NET Natter gatherings are suspended until the situation is resolved.
 We will confirm on our website when meetings resume.

 Our first virtual NET Natter Meeting!